Background pattern

 • Thioridazine or lithium (other antipsychotic medicines).

-• Medicines that affect your heart rhythm, for example, medicines that may cause an imbalance of electrolytes (low potassium or magnesium levels) such as diuretics (medicines for urination) or certain antibiotics (medicines for treating infections).
+• Medicines that affect your heart rhythm, such as medicines that can cause an imbalance in electrolytes (low potassium or magnesium levels), such as diuretics (medicines to urinate) or certain antibiotics (medicines to treat infections).

 • Medicines (called "anticholinergics") that affect how nerve cells work, to treat certain medical conditions.

 • Antidepressants.
-These medicines may interact with Quetiapina Normon and you may experience symptoms such as involuntary and rhythmic muscle contractions, including those that control eye movement, agitation, hallucinations, coma, excessive sweating, tremor, exaggerated reflexes, increased muscle tension, and a body temperature above 38°C (serotonin syndrome).
-Contact your doctor when you experience these symptoms.
+These medicines can interact with Quetiapine Normon, and you may experience symptoms such as involuntary muscle contractions and rhythmic movements of the muscles, including the muscles that control eye movement, agitation, hallucinations, coma, excessive sweating, tremors, exaggerated reflexes, increased muscle tension, and body temperature above 38°C (serotonin syndrome).
+Contact your doctor if you experience these symptoms.

 Before stopping any of your medicines, consult your doctor first.